gada1982/CarND-Vehicle-Detection/README.md

 Features for cars and non-cars have been extracted seperately, but for both the same base function `extract_features` has been used.

 ### 3.5 Create Training Data
-Out of the extracted features for cars and non-cars training data for the classifier has been generated.
+Out of the extracted features for cars and non-cars training and test data for the classifier has been generated.
 The code for this functionality can be found in **CODE CELL 7** of the Jupyter notebook P5.jpynb.
 Function `get_training_data`.

-The combined features have been normalized by `StandardScaler() from the package sklearn`.
+The combined features have been normalized with `StandardScaler()` from the package `sklearn`.

 The following example shows the result:
 ![normalize](https://github.com/gada1982/CarND-Vehicle-Detection/blob/master/info_for_readme/histogramm.png)

+The whole data was split up into training and test data by using `train_test_split` from the package `sklearn`.
+20% of the data is used for testing, and never user for training.

+### 3.6 Training of the Classifier

+A Support Vector Machines (SVM) is used for classification. `LinearSVC` from the package `sklearn` has been taken.
+The code for this functionality can be found in **CODE CELL 8** of the Jupyter notebook P5.jpynb.

+The final **accuracy** on the test data is **0.9896**.

+### 3.7 Checkpoint

+The whole classifier including its parameter is stored as a pickle-file to have a checkpoint.
+This helps to speed up the development process because the classifier can be taken as it is without training again and again.

+The code for this functionality can be found in **CODE CELL 9** and **CODE CELL 10** of the Jupyter notebook P5.jpynb.
+Functions `save_as_pickle`and `read_pickle`.